 If you’ve explored the HAProxy configuration documentation in depth, you may have come across the directive

 balance source, which also offers a way to stick a user to the first server they used.
 However, it determines which server to use by dividing the weight of all servers—weight is a parameter you can assign to servers to send more or less traffic to them—and then choosing a server based on a hash of the user’s IP address.
 This method, which relies on the total weight of all existing servers, can kick out many users if even one server fails, redistributing users with the recalculated hashes.
-Stick tables generally present a more stable option, since they will redispatch only the users that were using the server that failed.
+Stick tables generally present a more stable option since they will dispatch only the users using the failed server.

 In this blog post, you learned how HAProxy supports sticky sessions.
-You can choose to implement them either with a cookie or with the user’s IP address.
+You can implement them with a cookie or the user’s IP address.
 While sticky sessions are sometimes necessary, other, more scalable solutions exist, such as storing session data on a separate database.